ayomide2021/Effectiveness-of-E-commerce-Tiered-Loyalty-Program-through-A-B-Testing/README.md

 # Recommendations and Impacts
-Solution 1: Discontinue the Loyalty Program o	Impact: By discontinuing the loyalty program, the company can save over £22K in costs associated with excessive discounts given to the loyalty program members o	Rationale: This solution eliminates the direct financial impact of the discounts, thus improving overall profitability.
+Solution 1: Discontinue the Loyalty Program

+o	Impact: By discontinuing the loyalty program, the company can save over £22K in costs associated with excessive discounts given to the loyalty program members.

+o	Rationale: This solution eliminates the direct financial impact of the discounts, thus improving overall profitability.
 However, it risks losing the repeat purchases driven by the loyalty program.

-Solution 2: Adjust and Continue the Loyalty Program o	Adjust Discount Rates: Modify the discount rates for each loyalty tier group to optimize profitability while maintaining customer engagement. o	Gradual Phase-Out of High-Discount Coupons: Gradually phase out high-discount coupons (40% OFF and 50% OFF) to reduce the financial impact. o	Offer Non-Discount Benefits: Introduce non-discount benefits for loyalty members to retain customer loyalty without heavily relying on financial discounts. o	Impact: This adjustment could potentially save over £12K while preserving customer loyalty and maintaining a balanced approach to incentives.
+Solution 2: Adjust and Continue the Loyalty Program

+o	Adjust Discount Rates: Modify the discount rates for each loyalty tier group to optimize profitability while maintaining customer engagement.

+o	Gradual Phase-Out of High-Discount Coupons: Gradually phase out high-discount coupons (40% OFF and 50% OFF) to reduce the financial impact.

+o	Offer Non-Discount Benefits: Introduce non-discount benefits for loyalty members to retain customer loyalty without heavily relying on financial discounts.

+o	Impact: This adjustment could potentially save over £12K while preserving customer loyalty and maintaining a balanced approach to incentives.